pranavishal/Theatric-AI/README.md

 Navigate to the frontend folder run the following command **in a second terminal**: streamlit run app.py

+Open http://localhost:8501 in your browser to access the app.

 ## Technologies Used

 - **Backend**: FastAPI, OpenAI GPT-4o